OHFLesvos/free-shop/README.md

 ### Database seeding

-To seed the database with random entries, which is useful for development, run:
+To seed the database with random entries, run:

     php artisan db:seed